ykawataki/c2c/README.md

 Could you help me understand the code structure and suggest improvements?
 ```

-The output format is designed for optimal use with AI models:
-- Clear file boundaries with unique delimiters
-- Preserved directory structure and relationships
-- Metadata about excluded files and patterns
-- UTF-8 encoded text content only

-## Output Format
+## Output Formats

+### Text Format

-The generated output follows this structure:
+The text format is human-readable and follows this structure:

 ```
 # Project Directory Contents
-# Format: Files are separated by a delimiter line starting with "### FILE_[uuid]"
-# Each delimiter line is followed by the file path, then the file contents.
+Format: Files are separated by a delimiter line starting with "### FILE_[uuid]" Each delimiter line is followed by the file path, then the file contents.
-# Note: Binary files and patterns matching any .gitignore are excluded.
+Note: Binary files and patterns matching any .gitignore are excluded.

-# DELIMITER=### FILE_[uuid]
+DELIMITER=### FILE_[uuid]

 ### FILE_[uuid] src/main.py
 [contents of main.py]